efebaykaraa/meshy_downloader/README.md

 5. Select the extracted folder, for example `meshy-downloader-chrome`.

 ### Firefox

-You can install the published version from the [Mozilla Add-ons page](https://addons.mozilla.org/en-US/android/addon/meshy-downloader/).

-For manual installation:

 1. Open Firefox and go to `about:debugging#/runtime/this-firefox`.
 2. Click `Load Temporary Add-on`.